-President Biden’s push for $15 an hour minimum wage faces strong headwinds in Senate
+President Biden’s push for $15-an-hour minimum wage faces strong headwinds in Senate

 “No one in America should work 40 hours a week making below the poverty line.
 Fifteen dollars gets people above the poverty line,” Biden said at the White House last week.

 However, 12 Senate Democrats — including centrist Sens.
-Joe Manchin III (W.Va.), Thomas R. Carper (Del.), and Christopher A. Coons (Del.), a close Biden ally — have not yet signed on to co-sponsor the Raise the Wage Act, which would phase in the $15-an- hour minimum wage over four years.
+Joe Manchin III (W.Va.) and Christopher A. Coons (Del.), a close Biden ally — have not yet signed on to co-sponsor the Raise the Wage Act, which would phase in the $15-an-hour minimum wage over four years.

 At least 11 of these 12 centrist Democrats have in the past called for more modest increases in the minimum wage.
 Manchin and Coons, as well as Sens.
 Kyrsten Sinema (D-Ariz.) and Jon Tester (D-Mont.), in prior years backed plans to increase the minimum wage to $10.10 an hour.
 Sen. Catherine Cortez Masto (D-Nev.) said in 2016 that she supports a minimum wage of $12 an hour.

-Sen. John Hickenlooper (D-Colo.) also said he supported a $15-an-hour minimum wage during his Senate campaign, but he also hasn’t signed onto the Raise the Wage Act.
+Sen. John Hickenlooper (D-Colo.) also said he supported a $15-an-hour minimum wage during his Senate campaign, as has Sen. Thomas R. Carper (D-Del.).
+But neither has signed onto the Raise the Wage Act.
 Hickenlooper’s office said in a statement it is looking for a way to enact the $15 per hour minimum wage.

 “I have supported raising the minimum wage to $15 for years.
 It’s obvious that we need to do more to support hard-working Americans," Carper told The Washington Post in a statement.
 But, Carper’s statement added: “In this moment, we also want to be mindful of the small businesses across our country that have been hit particularly hard this past year during an unprecedented pandemic.”
 Carper’s office said it is “open to looking at different ways to get to $15.”